 And keeping with one theme of the site – the vernacular – here is Liz reading her poem, ‘Kidsong/Bairnsong‘.
 Brilliant!

-Liz Lochhead is the Scots Makar, Scotland’s Poet Laureate.
+Liz Lochhead was the Scots Makar, Scotland’s Poet Laureate.
 She became the Makar in 2011 after the death of the inaugural laureate, Edwin Morgan.
 Liz is a world renowned poet and playwright, and as Anne Varty wrote, ‘her work is that of one woman speaking to many, and one person speaking for many’.
 After studying at Glasgow School of Art she taught at art schools in Glasgow and Bristol while working on her poetry.
 She is a Fellow of Glasgow School of Art, an Honorary Doctor of Letters of Glasgow University, a Fellow of RSAMD and of Glasgow Institute of Art, and is an Honorary President of the Scottish Poetry Library.
 Her poetry collections include The Colour of Black and White: Poems 1984-2003 (Polygon 2003) and A Choosing: Selected Poems (2011).
 Her plays include Tartuffe (Polygon 1986), Mary Queen of Scots Got Her Head Chopped Off (Penguin 1989) and the Saltire Society Scottish Book of the Year Award-winning Medea (Nick Hern Books 2000).

 Photograph, Art Student, Female, Working Class